-- Add wine and lemon juice to the pan.
+Add wine and lemon juice (if using) to the pan.
 Heat until steaming.

 - Toss grated cheese with the cornstarch.
 Add a little of the cheese at a time to the warm wine mixture, stirring until each addition is dissolved before adding more.

 - Heat the cheese until thick and smooth, over medium heat.
 Fondue is done when the cheese runs smoothly off the spoon.
 (Or forms a film over the center of a spoon with a hole in it.)

 - Transfer fondue to a fondue pot, and light the burner beneath the pot.